Improving mental health through building and strengthening social group membership

 Workshop registration fee is 100 CHF (including meals, welcome coffee, and programme manual and workbook).
 Members of the NCCR LIVES and the IUMSP may attend free of charge.

-To express your interest in participating and for all other general inquiries, please contact Dr. Pascal Maeder (email@example.com), Head of knowledge transfer at the NCCR LIVES.
+For general inquiries, please contact Dr. Pascal Maeder (firstname.lastname@example.org), Head of knowledge transfer at the NCCR LIVES.